dreamsome/onesuper.github.com/_posts/2013/2013-12-08-understanding-cache.md

 		    cache_hit = 1
 		 else
 		 	 cache_miss = 1
 	     ...
 	     if cache_miss:
 	     	content = Memory[i]
 	        cache.insert(i, content)
 	        return content.op()

 ### Sets

 Two observations can be derived from the picture of our hash table:

-* The more buckets a cache has, the less likely it is that collision<span class="sidenote">The term "collision" is inherited from the hash table.
-The hardware people call this condition "conflict" </span> will occur.
+<span class="sidenote">The term "collision" is inherited from the hash table.
+The hardware people call this condition "conflict" </span>

+* The more buckets a cache has, the less likely it is that collision will occur.
 In an extreme case, if the number of buckets is equal to  `N`, collision is eliminated entirely.
 * The average time to look up a certain memory location in cache is related to the average size of the chains.
 Finding the bucket requires only `O(1)` time, while searching for the desired key alongside the chain is time-consuming because it is sequential.

 The **buckets** are also known as **sets** in cache terminology.